-For slightly more than two years, AECOM has been involved in the development and construction of the 180MW Mt Emerald Wind Farm in North Queensland comprising 53 Vestas 3.45MW wind turbines.
-Regarded as the most-challenging wind farm under construction in Australia, Mt Emerald required careful planning, coordination and creative engineering solutions to achieve its various milestones.
-The wind farm, which commenced generation in August, will be the largest in Queensland upon completion.
-The facility will generate enough electricity to power roughly 75,000 North Queensland homes, and offset 450,000 tonnes of CO2 annually.
+For slightly more than two years, AECOM was involved in the development and construction of the 180MW Mt Emerald Wind Farm in North Queensland comprising 53 Vestas 3.45MW wind turbines.
+Regarded as the most-challenging wind farm while under construction in Australia, Mt Emerald required careful planning, coordination and creative engineering solutions to achieve its various milestones.
+Mount Emerald was Queensland’s largest wind farm when it began generating power in late 2018 and is predicted to meet the annual needs of approximately 75,000 north Queensland homes over a 20-year period.

 In its role as Owner’s Engineer for both pre- and post-financial close, AECOM worked in close conjunction with the project’s proponent, Ratch Australia Corporation, as well as Powerlink (Transmission Network Services provider), AEMO (Australian Energy Market Operator) and EPC Contractor Vestas Australia Wind Technology to ensure the project is designed and constructed to the best wind industry standards and complies with various utility, state and federal conditions of development approval.
 AECOM conducted detailed design review for various civil, structural, drainage and electrical works and provided technical support in all facets of the project, as well as providing full-time site representation to oversee the construction activities and monitor compliance with the project’s conditions of approval.